PrestaShop/prestashop-specs/back-office/international/locations/international-locations-zones.md

 Clicking on the _Bulk actions_ button on the bottom left-handed side of the table will give the user the ability to perform bulk actions for selected zones (using the check boxes).
 The user can:
 - Select all/Unselect all: This button will select/unselect all check boxes next to each zone row on the table.
 - Enable selection/Disable selection: This button will enable/disable the selected zones using the check boxes next to each zone row.
 - Delete selected: This button will delete the selected zones using the check boxes next to each row.
-Clicking on this button will remove the selected zones from shop, `_db_prefix_zone`, and `_db_prefix_zone_shop` databases as well.
+Clicking on this button will remove the selected zones from shop, `_db_prefix_zone`, and `_db_prefix_zone_shop` tables as well.

+### ADD NEW ZONE

+Clicking on _Add new zone_ button will redirect the user to the new page which they can add a custom zone.

+**Name**

+The _Name_ field defines the zone's name for each language.
+This can be change later using the 'Zones' table on International > Locations > Zones page (back-office/international/international-locations-zones.md).

+**Active**

+The _Active_ field displays a YES/NO toggle button to define if the new zone should be activated on shop or not.
+By default, this option is set on YES.
+This can be change later using the 'Zones' table on International > Locations > Zones page (back-office/international/international-locations-zones.md).

+**Cancel**

+Clicking on _Cancel_ button will ignor the input fields and return to the International > Locations > Zones page (back-office/international/international-locations-zones.md) without impacting on database.

+**Save**

+Clicking on _Save_ button will insert the data from 'ZONES' fields into `_db_prefix_zone`, and `_db_prefix_zone_shop` tables and return to International > Locations > Zones page (back-office/international/international-locations-zones.md).

+### EDIT ZONE

+Clicking on _Edit_ button will redirect the user to the new page which they can edit a zone.

+**Name**

+The _Name_ field defines the zone's name for each language.
+The user can modify the name of the zone for each language separately.

+**Active**

+The _Active_ field displays a YES/NO toggle button to define if the zone should be activated on shop or not.
+By default, it display the current status of the selected zone.

+**Cancel**

+Clicking on _Cancel_ button will ignor the input fields and return to the International > Locations > Zones page (back-office/international/international-locations-zones.md) without impacting on database.

+**Save**

+Clicking on _Save_ button will modify the data from `_db_prefix_zone`, and `_db_prefix_zone_shop` tables for the selected zone and replace them with the new data received from 'ZONES' field and return to International > Locations > Zones page (back-office/international/international-locations-zones.md).

+### DELETE ZONE

+Clicking on _Delete_ button will `drop` the selected zone from `_db_prefix_zone`, and `_db_prefix_zone_shop` tables by searching and finding it from the zone 'ID' and return to International > Locations > Zones page (back-office/international/international-locations-zones.md).
+It returns a green successful message if the `drop` process is done well, otherwise it returns a red error containing the error message on the top of the page.